Alabama Court Records

 The Difference Between Sealing and Expunging Criminal Records Alabama

 Sealing a record in Alabama is a process that restricts access to a criminal record.
-Anyone outside of the eligibility list will require a warrant or court order to access it.
+Anyone outside of the eligibility list will typically require a warrant or court order to access it.
 Eligible persons include the person named in the record, their attorneys, court authorities, and law enforcement agencies.
 The legality of a record remains valid even though it is barred from public disclosure.

 Expunging a record is a much more permanent process.
 When a record is expunged, the offender is absolved of all responsibility for a criminal past.
 Expungement removes the records from all sources except at the Alabama Criminal Justice Information Center.
 The center keeps a confidential copy accessible only to the legal, law enforcement, and selected government agencies.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching more straightforward, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that may be useful for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability cannot be guaranteed.

 How To Seal a Criminal Record in Alabama